lmucs/cher-ami/server/docs/api.md

 ### Create circle [POST]
-Create a circle given only a name, description, and visibility setting, setting the owner to the currently logged-in user.
+Create a circle given only a name and visibility setting, setting the owner to the currently logged-in user.
 Members will be added to the circle using a different endpoint (whose url is part of the returned resource).
-Circles are private by default.
 + Request
     + Headers